inspirai/MetalHead/README.md

-# MetalHead: Natural Locomotion and Jumping of Quadruped Robot A1 with AMP
+# MetalHead: Natural Locomotion, Jumping and Recovery of Quadruped Robot A1 with AMP

-The core contribution of this repository is to make the quadruped robot A1 being able to do natural locomotion and jumping like the video below.
+The majority of research on quadruped robots has yet to accomplish complete natural movements such as walking, running, jumping, and recovering from falls.
+This project MetalHead, which utilizes the AMP algorithm and meticulous engineering to successfully achieve these objectives.

 This repository is based off of Alejandro Escontrela's [AMP_for_hardware](https://github.com/Alescontrela/AMP_for_hardware).
-All experiments are running on [Isaac Gym](https://developer.nvidia.com/isaac-gym).
+All experiments are running with A1 robot from Unitree on [Isaac Gym](https://developer.nvidia.com/isaac-gym).

 [![Watch the video](https://img.youtube.com/vi/IdzfE9rXoqY/maxresdefault.jpg)](https://youtu.be/IdzfE9rXoqY)
 Click above image to watch the Video!